William Budd Ward

 Other disciplinesThe ward staff are supported by multiple professionals including pharmacists, physiotherapist, occupational therapist, dieticians, discharge liaison nurses and clinical nurse specialists.
 The Royal United Hospital support the education of Student nurses, doctors, physiotherapists, occupational therapists and other healthcare workers who are on placement in our team throughout the year.
 Whilst students should be encouraged and welcomed, patients are asked for their consent should the student come into contact with them.
 The patient has the right to refuse.

-FeedbackThe quality of care at the Royal United Hospital is checked regularly through surveys and questionnaires:
+FeedbackThe quality of care at the Royal United Hospital is checked regularly through your feedback:

 - Family and Friends Test